pdelalamo/PDFRecommender_Lambda/README.md

 Usage
 The Lambda function is triggered by API Gateway or another AWS service.
 It expects a JSON payload with a Base64-encoded PDF and nutritional goals.

+Deployment
+Create an AWS Lambda Function:

+Go to the AWS Management Console and create a new Lambda function.
+Upload the JAR file created in the target/ directory.
+Set up IAM Role:

+Ensure the Lambda function has an IAM role with the following permissions:

+ssm:GetParameter
+ssm:GetParameters

 Request Example

 {